 • Pet insurance allows pet owners to make decisions based on the best interest of the pet and not on their financial situations.

 Pet insurance is a relatively new, but growing industry.
-Veterinary Pet Insurance issued their first policy in 1982.
+Veterinary Pet Insurance issued its first policy in 1982.
 Consumers can now shop around and find the best options for their needs.

 Pet insurance is an option for pet owners who want to provide for their companion animals.
 Such insurance can be a sound financial decision that gives pet owners peace of mind.